-November has been a very busy month for the arts world, and our partners at Art & Object, a fine art news website, shared compelling features and stories from the latest auctions to exploring the 7 wonders of the ancient world.
-We share with you 5 of their stories.
+November has been a very busy month for the arts world, and our friends at Art & Object, a fine art news website, shared compelling features and stories from the latest auctions to exploring the seven wonders of the ancient world.
+We share with you five of their stories.

 Art & Object is a fine art news website that brings readers the latest art news and most important art stories.
 Its mission is to inform collectors and drive the conversation about art.
 Founded in 2017, Art & Object is based in Chapel Hill, NC, USA.

 1. A Brief Look at The Met’s Fascinating History

 The Metropolitan Museum of Art is the United State’s greatest art museum and perhaps the greatest in the world.
 While the museum, like many others, has a history rooted in colonialism, it has taken steps in recent years to make amends for its troubled past.
 Read more.

 2. Explaining the Seven Wonders of the Ancient World

 The Seven Wonders of the World are legendary, ancient sculptural and architectural splendors as well as historic testaments to human ingenuity and accomplishment.
 According to some, the first century BCE Greek historian Diodorus Siculus wrote the first known list of wonders, starting the trend of creating lists of must-see places for Hellenistic tourists traveling through Greece, Egypt, Persia, and Babylonia.
 Read more.

 3. 7 Films About Art to Cozy Up With This Fall

 As the chill of fall sets in, you may find it more difficult to muster up the determination to get out and about.
 And yet, filmmakers continue to offer inspiration in the art world.
 You’ll find these seven films offer something to suit every taste.
 So settle into your comfy place and get your culture-fix from the comfort of your living room couch.
 Read more